ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/a-more-complex-problem-revisited.md

 * Prefer fewer iterations with more calculations per iteration (keep the pipeline full with fewer branches)
 * Data should be consecutive, eg prefer struct of arrays instead of arrays of structs
 * Try to keep the data as packed as possible, no wasted elements in the vectors

+You've seen the Neon/ASIMD approach, but what about SVE/SVE2?
+What benefit would you have from rewriting your code for the new Arm extensions?